AdobeDocs/experience-manager-cloud-service.en/help/assets/upload-brand-approved-assets.md

 ---
-title: Upload your brand approved assets to [!DNL Adobe GenStudio]
+title: Upload your brand approved assets to [!DNL Content Hub]
-description: Learn how to upload your brand approved assets to Content module of GenStudio
+description: Learn how to upload your brand approved assets to Content Hub
 role: User
 ---

-# Upload brand approved assets to Adobe GenStudio {#upload-brand-approved-assets-genstudio}
+# Upload brand approved assets to Content Hub {#upload-brand-approved-assets-content-hub}

-Add assets to the Content module of Adobe GenStudio either from your local file system or while creating assets using Adobe Express and saving it to Adobe GenStudio using the Express-add on.
-All assets display at the top-level in Content module of Adobe GenStudio irrespective of the folder structure available on your local file system to enhance the search capabilities.
+Add assets to the Content Hub either from your local file system or while creating assets using Adobe Express and saving it to Adobe GenStudio using the Express-add on.
+All assets display at the top-level in Content Hub irrespective of the folder structure available on your local file system to enhance the search capabilities.

-To further enhance asset search, Content module of Adobe GenStudio allows you to:
+To further enhance asset search, Content Hub allows you to:

 * Define key details relevant to your asset upload, such as Project or campaign name, keywords, channels, and so on.